-The HPV vaccine does not protect against all types of HPV that lead to cervical cancer.
-Girls and women should still receive regular screening ( Pap tests) to look for any early signs of cervical cancer.
-See: Pap smear
+The HPV vaccine does not protect against all types of HPV that can lead to cervical cancer.
+Girls and women should still receive regular screening ( Pap test ) to look for precancerous changes and early signs of cervical cancer.

 The HPV vaccine does not protect against other infections that can be spread during sexual contact.

-- You aren't sure whether you or your child should receive the HPV vaccine
+- You are not sure whether you or your child should receive the HPV vaccine

 - You or your child develops complications or severe symptoms after getting an HPV vaccine